raphaellndr/calory_calculator/README.md

 ### Install Flutter

-To install this app on your device (whether it is an Android emulator or not), you will need your have Flutter on your computer.
+To install this app on your device (whether it is an Android/iOS emulator or not), you will need your have Flutter on your computer.
 If you don't, simply install it by following the [official tutorial](https://flutter.dev/docs/get-started/install).

 ### Run the project

-Once you did everything right, simply plug your phone into your computer or start an Android emulator, and run this command in a terminal :
+Once you did everything right, simply plug your phone into your computer or start an Android/iOS emulator, and run this command in a terminal :

 ```
 $ flutter run